porsager/ubre/UBRE.md

 ```
 {
-    "type": "request",
+    "request": "some request",
     "id": "uniqueid",
-    "name": "some request",
-    "body": "some request body"
+    ["body": "some request body"]
 }
 ```